boredazfcuk/docker-icloudpd/README.md

 ```
 ERROR    Cookie does not exist.
 Please run container interactively to generate - Retry in 5 minutes
 ```
-Without this cookie, syncronisation cannot be started.
+Without this cookie, synchronisation cannot be started.

 To generate a two factor authentication cookie the container must be run interactively.
 This can be done by connecting to the running container and launching a second instance of the sync-icloud.sh script.
 Presuming your container is called icloudpd, connect to it by running the command:
 ```